adem-wg/adem-spec/draft-adem-wg-adem-core.md

 Context:

 * Assumptions: Organizational emblem verification has been performed and did not return `INVALID`.
-There are emblems as part of the input including an "iss" claim different to the emblem's "iss" claim.
+There are emblems as part of the input including an `iss` claim different to the emblem's `iss` claim.
 * Input: An emblem, a set of endorsements, and a trusted public key.
 * Output: `ENDORSED-TRUSTED`, `ENDORSED-UNTRUSTED`, or `INVALID`, and a set of OIs.

 Algorithm:

-1. Ignore all endorsements including an "iss" claim equal to the emblem's "iss" claim.
+1. Ignore all endorsements including an `iss` claim equal to the emblem's `iss` claim.
 2. For every endorsement:
    1. Verify its signature.
-   2. Verify that it endorses the top-most endorsing key with the same "iss" claim as the emblem.
+   2. Verify that it endorses the top-most endorsing key with the same `iss` claim as the emblem.
    3. Verify that it did not expire.
-   4. Verify that it bears the claim "end=true".
+   4. Verify that it bears the claim `end=true`.
    5. Verify that the emblem is valid with regard to this endorsement.
-   6. Implementations SHOULD verify that the endorsement's "iss" claim value (its OI) is configured correctly as specified in {{pk-distribution}}.
+   6. Implementations SHOULD verify that the endorsement's `iss` claim value (its OI) is configured correctly as specified in {{pk-distribution}}.
    7. Should any of the aforementioned verification steps fail, ignore this endorsement.
 3. If there are no endorsements remaining after the last step, return `INVALID` and the empty set of OIs.
 If in the set of remaining endorsements, there is an endorsement with a verification key equal to the trusted input public key, return `ENDORSED-TRUSTED`.
 Otherwise, return `ENDORSED-UNTRUSTED`.
-In both the latter cases, also return the set of all "iss" claims of the remaining endorsements.
+In both the latter cases, also return the set of all `iss` claims of the remaining endorsements.

 # Security Considerations